The Repair Shop sees experts fix the unfixable and attempts to combat the nation’s throwaway culture.

 We don’t charge for repairs.
 If people wish to make a donation to charity we’re very happy with that, but it’s by no means necessary.

-So now’s the time to dig out your old stuff that needs some TLC and bring it to The Repair Shop!
+So, none of the customers on the show have to pay for their restored items.
+Now’s the time to dig out your old stuff that needs some TLC and try your best to get it on The Repair Shop!

 The Repair Shop: Applications

-WATCH THE REPAIR SHOP WEEKDAYS AT 4.30 PM ON BBC ONE
+WATCH THE REPAIR SHOP WEDNESDAYS AT 8 PM ON BBC ONE